cristina-serban/parse-smtlib/README.md

 .../parse-smtlib/parser> make
 ```

-The generated parser can also be built and used idependently (this is not required in order to run the project).
+The generated parser can also be built and used idependently (this is not required in order to run `parse-smtlib`).
 ```
 #!
 .../parse-smtlib/parser> make parser